se-edu/se-book/principles/separationOfConcernsPrinciple/q-tick-correctStatement.md

 (a)(b)(c)

-Explanation: By making ‘user interaction’ GUI class’ sole responsibility, we increase its cohesion.
-This is also in line with separation of concerns (i.e., we separated the concern of user interaction) and single responsibility principle (GUI class has only one responsibility).
+Explanation: By making ‘user interaction’ the GUI class’s sole responsibility, we increase its cohesion.
+This is also in line with the separation of concerns (i.e., we separated the concern of user interaction) and the single responsibility principle (the GUI class has only one responsibility).

 </div>
 </question>